lexmerciful/Dpv-Money/README.md

 # Dpv-Money
 Dpv Money is a standalone Android application designed to demonstrate key functionalities relevant to fintech services.
-The application simulates money transfers between different accounts within the app and does not include backend integration.
+The application simulates transaction processing particularly money transfers between different accounts and update of account information.

 ## Installation